 Any student-athlete who is in season will not be allowed to participate in recruitment.
-Student-athletes will only be allowed to participate in recruitment during the off-season period based on the discretion of their coaches.
+Student-athletes will only be allowed to participate in recruitment during the off-season period.

 Each organization will host recruitment events leading up to potential new members receiving bids.
 These events are on-campus and free to attend.